MAIN CONFERENCE DEC. 16 - PT (Pacific Time, GMT-08:00)

 - Jyothsna Visweswaraiah, PhD - Director, Biotherapeutics Drug Creation, Seismic Therapeutic

-- Sara Colombetti, PhD - Global Head of Oncology Discovery Pharmacology, Roche Innovation Center Zürich
+- Sara Colombetti, PhD - Head of Translational Pharmacology, Oncology Discovery, Roche Pharma Research and Early Development (pRED), Roche Innovation Center Zürich

 The talk will focus on our pre-clinical and clinical experience with CD27 monoclonal antibodies and consider how their therapeutic activity might be improved.